coosto/redex/README.md

 - Uses battle-tested [Mnesia](http://erlang.org/doc/man/mnesia.html) in-memory database for storage
 - Extremely fast Redis protocol parser implemented with [NimbleParsec](https://github.com/plataformatec/nimble_parsec)
 - Writes are strong consistent across the cluster
-- Reads are local and fast, and comparable to Redis
+- Reads are local, fast, and comparable to Redis
 - Write performance is comparable to Redis in a single node setup, but gradually degrades by adding nodes
 - Supports distributed Publish/Subscribe using erlang's distributed process groups (pg2)
 - Supports automatic cluster formation/healing using Gossip protocol
 - Supports automatic cluster formation/healing using Kubernetes selectors
 - Ease of use (your app interacts with Redex like a local single-node Redis instance)
-- In case of scaling up/down data is preserved as far as one node remains running
+- In case of scaling up/down, data is preserved as far as one node remains running
 - Automatic recovery from netsplits (quorum size can be configured to prevent data inconsistency)

 ## Configurations